caspergrl/GT-UX-UI-Dec2022-June2023/01-week/02-lesson.md

 ## SLIDE 17
 > **Say:** How are you doing user experience if you are not talking to users?
 How do you design what they want if you don't know what they want?

-**Why does user research matter?**

-Empathizing with your users is at the core of design thinking.
-If you don't have an understanding or awareness of how people see, feel, experience, and interact with things, you'll find that your designs will fall short of their potential.

-This can result in creating designs that are not relevant to users, or designs that are not easy or pleasurable to use.
-User research places people at the center of the design process and products.
-It is used to inspire and inform your designs, to evaluate your solutions, and to measure the impact of your design.

-UX design is a human-first way of designing products, putting the user at the center, and creating products that provide meaningful and personally relevant experiences to users.

-This involves improving a product's usability, accessibility, and the pleasure people will get from using it.

-> :gem: **Designer Insight:** Share your own insight into why user research matters, based on your professional experiences.
-Alternatively, invite a TA to share.
->

 **Three Categories of User Research**